Try Wisepops now

 9. Affiliate Marketing & Referral Programs

-Affiliate marketing and referral programs are two ways to leverage the power of your satisfied customers to promote your ecommerce store.
+Affiliate marketing and referral programs are two ways to use the power of your satisfied customers to promote your ecommerce store.
 Affiliate marketing involves partnering with influencers and other businesses to promote your products, while a referral program incentivizes your existing customers to refer friends and family to your store.

 Social media is a good place to recruit influencers who can help you advertise your products and become your partners or brand ambassadors.